kordano/lesezeichen/README.md

 # lesezeichen

-A simple url collecting application using geschichte synching.
+A simple url collecting application using datomic as backend storage and Om as frontend framework.

 ## Usage

-A couchdb instance is required.

 For quick intro compile clojurescript